Schoonology/awef/README.md

-# Code
+# Awef

 A quicker way to open projects in your editor of choice.

 ## Usage

 ```
-code path
+awef path
 ```

-Code defers to the operating system (using native tools like `xdg-open` and friends) for which editor to use, passing the argument in verbatim.
-The one scenario Code treats differently is when a known project file exists in the provided directory.
-In this situation Code will open _that_ project file instead.
-If multiple project files exist, Code will prompt the user to select one.
+Awef defers to the operating system (using native tools like `xdg-open` and friends) for which editor to use, passing the argument in verbatim.
+The one scenario Awef treats differently is when a known project file exists in the provided directory.
+In this situation Awef will open _that_ project file instead.
+If multiple project files exist, Awef will prompt the user to select one.

 In other words: